-- New financing approaches share risks between producers and investors
+- New methods of financing that share risks between producers and investors

-- Oil companies are working to lower their breakeven costs
+- Efforts by oil companies to lower their breakeven point

-- Overcapacity of companies in the oil & gas services segment
+- Overcapacity of companies in the sector, and in the oil and gas services segment

 Sector Economic Insights